Alexg2195/simple-dev/README.md

 ## Commands

-- create app - This will create all template files required.
+- dev create app - This will create all template files required.

-- create YOUR_END_POINT - Will create a restful api endpoint.
+- dev create YOUR_END_POINT - Will create a restful api endpoint.